Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Achieving Secrecy Capacity with Discrete Gaussian Shaping

 \subsection{Gaussian shaping over polar lattices}

+In this subsection, we introduce the lattice shaping technique for polar lattices.
+The idea is to select the lattice points according to a carefully chosen lattice Gaussian distribution, which makes a non-uniform input distribution for each partition channel.
 As shown in \cite{polarlatticeJ}, the shaping scheme is based on the technique of polar codes for asymmetric channels.
 For the paper to be self-contained, a brief review will be presented in this subsection.
-A more detailed explanation of this Gaussian shaping technique can be found in \cite{polarlatticeJ}.
+A more detailed account of Gaussian shaping can be found in \cite{polarlatticeJ}.

 Similarly to the polar coding on symmetric channels, the Bhattacharyya parameter for a binary memoryless asymmetric (BMA) channel is defined as follows. \begin{deft}[Bhattacharyya parameter for BMA channel] Let $W$ be a BMA channel with input $\X \in \mathcal{X}=\{0,1\}$ and output $\Y \in \mathcal{Y}$.
 The input distribution and channel transition probability is denoted by $P_\X$ and $P_{\Y|\X}$ respectively.
 The Bhattacharyya parameter $Z$ for $W$ is the defined as